-The flight seeing company, Alpine Air was excellent and accommodating.
 The only “gotcha” I found is that the flight seeing tour has a two person minimum.
 It was just me, so I had to pay for both seats – but they made it up by giving me some extra time slipping and sliding around this amazing sheet of ice.
 Additionally, the pilot was awesome and flew around the glacier and showed me other features and areas that most don’t see.

 Visiting Alaska during the warmer months would make rational sense.
 I [personally] couldn’t imagine living or traveling there with extremely short days and the bitter cold of winter.
 Overall, I was very impressed with Alaska; Everywhere you look, there was natural beauty and untouched landscapes – a photographer’s dream.